-- a) To ensure that necessary infrastructure is provided to meet current and future employment needs when required. - b) To ensure all employment areas are accessible and well served by transit, trails and sidewalks. - c) To require high urban design standards in accordance with the Urban Design policies of the Plan, particularly adjacent to arterial and collector roads and provincial highways. - d) To encourage renewable and alternative energy, district energy and to achieve conservation or efficiencies of energy and water within and between employment uses and, where possible, surrounding land uses. - e) To increase the overall density of jobs and promote efficient use of land through compact built form, increased height and reduced building footprints.
+- a) To ensure that necessary infrastructure is provided to meet current and future employment needs when required. - b) To ensure all employment areas are accessible and well served by transit, trails and sidewalks.

-f) To support a range and mix of employment uses that will contribute to higher employment densities and the achievement of the minimum overall density target of 50 persons and jobs per hectare in the greenfield area.
+- c) To require high urban design standards in accordance with the Urban Design policies of the Plan, particularly adjacent to arterial and collector roads and provincial highways. - d) To encourage renewable and alternative energy, district energy and to achieve conservation or efficiencies of energy and water within and between employment uses and, where possible, surrounding land uses. - e) To increase the overall density of jobs and promote efficient use of land through compact built form. - f) To support a range and mix of employment uses that will contribute to the achievement of the density targets for employment areas.

-The following general policies apply to all Employment designations.
+The following general policies apply to all Employment designations:

-- Industries which require high volumes of water use should demonstrate through a Water Conservation Efficiency Study that water consumption will be reduced through on-site processing or recycling. - 2.
+- 1. Industries which require high volumes of water use should demonstrate through a Water Conservation Efficiency Study that water consumption will be reduced through on-site processing or recycling. - 2.
 The Zoning By-law may restrict industries which require high volumes of water use to protect service capacity needs of planned growth. - 3.
 The pattern and design of streets and sidewalks should facilitate accessibility, walking, cycling and transit use and should be connected within and outside the employment areas. - 4.
 Where employment uses are adjacent to designated residential uses, design mechanisms, including those outlined in the Urban Design policies of this Plan shall apply to reduce potential land use incompatibilities. - 5.
 Where residual heat, energy or water is produced in an employment process, it is encouraged to be reused on site or off site in conjunction with other land uses or through existing or planned district energy systems. - 6.
 Development along the Hanlon Expressway (Highway 6) and at gateways to the City will be developed in accordance with the Urban Design policies of this Plan and area specific guidelines that may be prepared from time to time.